Tel Keppe: Arabization

-Tel Keppe has faced Arabization since the late 70’s under the rule of Saddam Hussein.
+Tel Keppe has faced Arabization since the late 1970s under the rule of Saddam Hussein.
 Arabs began moving to Tel Keppe, while Assyrians began moving to the larger cities in Iraq, mainly Baghdad, Basra and Mosul.
 The Northern Iraq Offensive by ISIS made things even worse for the Assyrians.
-After Tel Keppe was liberated, most Assyrians fled to Baghdad and the Kurdistan Region or fled Iraq entirely, causing more Arabs to settle in the town.
-The contested security and presence of Arab-dominated militias in the Nineveh Plains has prevented the return of thousands of Tel Keppe residents.
+After Tel Keppe was invaded, most Assyrians fled to Baghdad and the Kurdistan Region or fled Iraq entirely, causing more Arabs to settle in the town.
+The contested security between the Kurdish Peshmerga and the Shia paramilitary force PMU and presence of Arab-dominated militias in the Nineveh Plains has prevented the return of thousands of Tel Keppe residents.
 Tel Keppe has a majority Arab Muslim population as of 2021.

 Climate

 Tel Keppe has a semi-arid climate (BSh) with extremely hot summers and cool, damp winters, typical to the Nineveh Plains.

 Demographics

 In 1768, the town had a recorded population of 2,500.
 Due to plague and other disasters, the population was around 1,500 in 1882, rising to 2,500 again by 1891.
 In 1923, the population was recorded as 14,000.
 In 1933, the population numbered around 10,000.
 As a result of emigration from the town to Baghdad and the United States, the population shrunk to 7,108 by 1968.

-The district of Tel Keppe was approximately 50% Christian in the mid 1900s, the town of Tel Keppe remaining almost exclusively Christian with a population of 6,600 inhabitants.
+The district of Tel Keppe was approximately 50% Christian in the mid 1900s, the town of Tel Keppe remaining almost exclusively Assyrian with a population of 6,600 inhabitants.
 Throughout the late 20th century, the town experienced non-native population growth from the arrival of Arabs, who established residence throughout the town and became the majority after ISIS.
 By the turn of the century, the population had swelled to close to 30,000.

 Some families who settled in Tel Keppe are: